 - 1. Basic Food Science Course Series to be taken early in M.S. or Ph.D. program. - a.
 Food Chemistry (1 cr.)
 FS 55001 Fall - b.
 Food Analysis (1 cr.)
 FS 55101 Fall - c.
 Nutritional Sciences (1 cr.)
 FS 55201 Fall - d.
 Food Microbiology (1 cr.)
 FS 55301 -Fall - e.
 Food Processing (1 cr.)
-FS 55401 Fall - 2.
+FS 55402 Fall - 2.
 Case Study Course (1 cr.)
-FS 55501 Spring

-- 3. Statistics (3 cr. for M.S.; 3 additional cr. for Ph.D. including those who have bypassed M.S.) - 4.
-Seminar (1 cr. for M.S.; 1 additional cr. for Ph.D.)
-FS 68400 Fall and Spring FS 68400 or an equivalent one credit seminar course offered each semester with presentations by staff, invited outside speakers, and M.S. and Ph.D. students.
+FS 55501 Spring - 3.
+Statistics (3 cr. for M.S.; 3 additional cr. for Ph.D. including those who have bypassed M.S.) - 4.
+Seminar Presentation (1 cr. for M.S.; 1 additional cr. for Ph.D.)
+FS 68400, section 1 Fall and Spring FS 68400 or an equivalent one credit seminar course offered each semester with presentations by staff, invited outside speakers, and M.S. and Ph.D. students.
 The plan of study must have a minimum of one credit of seminar for the M.S. degree and one more credit of seminar for the Ph.D. degree including those who have bypassed M.S. - 5.
-Responsible Conduct in Research (1 cr.)
-GRAD 61200 graduate programs university wide.
+Seminar Attendance (1 cr. per semester for all graduate students) FS 68400, section 2 All graduate students are strongly encouraged to attend all seminars offered by the department, including those offered by graduate students or invited speakers.
+Attendance at seminars is respectful to the presenter and also increases attendees' knowledge in topics relevant to Food Science.
+All graduate students not enrolling in FS 68400 as a presenter must enroll in FS 68400 with the P/NP option every semester.
+Graduate students taking FS 68400 with the P/NP option must attend at least 50% of the FS 68400 Graduate Student seminars to receive a 'P'.
+Graduate students may be exempted from the requirement to enroll in FS 68400 as an attendee (P/NP option) if: (a) they are in their final semester as a graduate student and enrolled as 'degree-only' (CAND 992) or 'exam-only' (CAND 993) or (b) a thesis advisor or supervisor sends a request to waive the requirement that is approved by the FS 68400 instructor.
+The following are examples of conditions for (b) that are likely to be approved: - 1.
+Required course for the graduate program has lecture or laboratory meetings scheduled at the same time as the seminars (request sent from primary advisor) - 2.
+Graduate student is a teaching assistant for a course that meets during the same time as the seminar, including class time or preparation time (request sent from instructor of course) - 3.
+Regular laboratory activity must be performed at the same time as the seminars because of unavoidable sampling or analysis schedule (request sent from primary advisor)

+Each request to waive FS 68400 P/NP requirements must clearly describe why the conflict cannot be avoided and verify that the conflict prevents attendance to 50% of the scheduled seminars.
+The advisor or supervisor should send the email to the FS 68400 instructor, copying the student and the graduate program coordinator.